AustinMichaelColeman/melo-gen-ai/README.md

 ## Configuration

 This project is deployed using [Vercel Serverless Functions](https://vercel.com/docs/concepts/functions/serverless-functions) and uses [Google Cloud](https://console.cloud.google.com/) for auth.
+If you are trying to fork this project, this information may be helpful:

 ### Environment variables